Ginger Goat Hot Sauce (The Original Goat) Review

 That’s a lot of fresh flavors, herbs, and spices.
 But really, it’s those first three (along with the Carolina Reaper) that primarily drive the flavor.

 You get the tang from the apple cider vinegar (enhanced by that lime concentrate) right at the top.
 The Carolina Reaper’s hit first thing, too, and their natural sweetness pairs perfectly with the smoked pineapple.
-And the ginger root — with that pineapple — provides an exotic twist to the flavor.
-The ginger is very present here (hence Ginger Goat) and the mix of it with the pineapple gives this hot sauce a tropical twist.
-Like you could throw a few drops of this into your beach cocktail and sip it by a pool side.
+And the ginger root — with that pineapple — provides a real exotic twist to the flavor.
+The ginger is very present here (hence Ginger Goat) and the mix of it with the pineapple gives this hot sauce big tropical flavor.
+You could throw a few drops of this into your beach cocktail and sip it by a pool side.

 Ginger Goat Hot Sauce (The Original Goat)